 Choose a 3km, 8km or 12.5km adventure, exploring the AIMS site, beach and nearby Bowling Green Bay National Park.

 Head to Outer Limits Adventure Fitness website for more information on how to register.
 Registration is open now and closes Friday 12 August at 12pm.

 AIMS staff are celebrating our love of the sea, science, creativity and ocean protection by collectively participating in a large art installation based on ghost nets - discarded fishing gear, which float on ocean currents, posing a danger to marine life.

 The project is a collaboration between AIMS, the Ghost Net Collective, Erub Arts and the Torres Strait Regional Authority.
 The ghost nets used in this project were collected on a Cape York beach clean up, and staff across all three AIMS sites have been learning the ropes to stitch and weave the fibres into sponges, corals, fish and other marine life to build an art piece which reflects AIMS science and ocean issues.

-The final work will be displayed at the AIMS Marine Science Symposium in July, and thereafter displayed in part at AIMS sites in Townsville, Darwin and Perth.
+The final work was displayed at the AIMS Marine Science Symposium in July, and thereafter displayed in part at AIMS sites in Townsville, Darwin and Perth.